DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 ### Why the gap is small

-Suppose the dataset is balanced, with \(C\) classes and \(n\) samples per class, so \(N = Cn\).
+Suppose the dataset is balanced, with $C$ classes and $n$ samples per class, so $N = Cn$.
 Fix an anchor.
-In DCL, the denominator sums over all \(N-1\) other samples.
-In NSCL, it sums over only the \(N-n = n(C-1)\) different-class samples.
-The only terms that appear in DCL but not in NSCL are the \(n-1\) same-class samples.
+In DCL, the denominator sums over all $N-1$ other samples.
+In NSCL, it sums over only the $N-n = n(C-1)$ different-class samples.
+The only terms that appear in DCL but not in NSCL are the $n-1$ same-class samples.

 So the discrepancy between the two objectives is controlled by a very simple quantity: the fraction of the denominator occupied by same-class samples.
-In a balanced \(C\)-class problem, that fraction is roughly \(1/C\).
+In a balanced $C$-class problem, that fraction is roughly $1/C$.
 As the number of classes grows, the two denominators become increasingly similar.

 This can be made precise: